okeefm/s3g/doc/gcode_protocol.markdown

 Parameters

-    For Each Set Of Different Pot Values:
+    For Each Set Of Different Pot Values: val = Value
-      Val = Value
-      Axes = Axes With The Same Value
+      axes = Axes With The Same Value

 ## G161 - Home given axes to minimum
 Instruct the machine to home the specified axes to their minimum position.